monkstone/The-Nature-of-Code-Examples/README.md

 #The-Nature-of-Code-Examples-in-Ruby

+__IMPORTANT SINCE 2017 RUBY-PROCESSING HAS BEEN SUPERSEDED BY JRUBY_ART AND PROPANE__

 A ruby port of the [examples][] from [The Nature of Code][] by Daniel Shiffman.
 In this fork PVector has been replaced by Vec2D, Vec3D or a lighweight alternative.
 Processing map has been replaced by ruby-processings map1d.